OLAP Log Output

 Save and close the file.

-Start the Pentaho Server or Mondrian engine.
+Start the Pentaho Server, Mondrian engine, or Schema Workbench.

 Enabling segment cache logging